Skip to main content

 • Evaluation Criteria — How learner performance will be assessed

-Draft preview panel showing scenario details and evaluation criteria
+Draft preview panel showing the filled-in scenario summary, situation dynamics, and character photo

 Testing and Publishing